cloudoperators/greenhouse/docs/user-guides/team/rbac.md

       environment: production
 ```

 This TeamRole has an aggregationRule set.
-This aggregationRule will be added the ClusterRole created on the target clusters.
+This aggregationRule will be added to the ClusterRole created on the target clusters.

 ```yaml
 apiVersion: greenhouse.sap/v1alpha1